brunorozendo/mcp-server-command/README.md

 4. Restart Claude Desktop after configuration changes

 ### Commands failing
-1. Enable verbose logging to see detailed error messages
+1. Set log level to DEBUG or TRACE to see detailed error messages
 2. Check file permissions for the working directory
 3. Verify the command syntax is correct for your shell
 4. Test commands directly in terminal first